 # GitHub Copilot

 `sonar integrate copilot` configures the SonarQube CLI to work alongside [GitHub Copilot](https://docs.github.com/copilot).
-One command installs three things:
+In an interactive terminal, the command prompts you to install each component:

-* **A secrets-scanning hook** that runs before Copilot reads or writes files and blocks any operation that would expose a secret.
+* **A secrets-detection hook** that runs before Copilot reads or writes files and blocks any operation that would expose a secret.
+Because GitHub Copilot CLI doesn't currently support a prompt-time hook, the integration can also install custom instructions that tell the agent to refuse working with exposed tokens.

 * **The SonarQube MCP server** so Copilot can fetch projects, issues, and rules directly.

-* **SonarQube Agentic Analysis instructions** (SonarQube Cloud only, when a project key is available and your organization is entitled) so Copilot can run `sonar verify` on your changes.
+* **SonarQube Agentic Analysis instructions** (SonarQube Cloud only, project-level installs only, when your organization is entitled) so Copilot can run `sonar analyze` on your changes.

 ## Prerequisites